Danesh Moazed

 Danesh Moazed is a Professor of the Department of Cell Biology at Harvard Medical School and an investigator at Howard Hughes Medical Institute.
 He is known for unveiling the mechanism of the RNAi-mediated heterochromatin establishment.
 His lab currently works on chromatin biology and epigenetic inheritance.

-Moazed received an undergraduate degree from the University of California at Santa Cruz.
-He continued his doctoral study at the University of California at Santa Cruz with Dr. Harry Noller on the function and structure of ribosomal RNA.
-He did his post-doctoral research at UCSF with Dr. Patrick H. O'Farrell and Dr. Sandy Johnson.
-In 1998, Dr. Danesh Moazed joined the faculty at the Harvard Medical School and became a Howard Hughes Medical Institute Investigator in 2008.
+Moazed received an undergraduate degree and doctoral degree from the University of California, Santa Cruz.
+As a doctoral student, he worked with Dr. Harry F. Noller, investigating the structure and function of ribosomal RNA.
+He did postdoctoral research at University of California, San Francisco with Dr. Patrick H. O'Farrell and Dr. Sandy Johnson.
+In 1998, Moazed joined the faculty at the Harvard Medical School and became a Howard Hughes Medical Institute Investigator in 2008.
 In 2019, he was elected to American Academy of Arts and Sciences.
 In 2023, the National Academy of Sciences elected Moazed as a member of the Academy.